-This guide describes how to integrate your Zabbix 1.x or Zabbix 2.x installation with PagerDuty using a Python script.
+This guide describes how to integrate your Zabbix 1.x or Zabbix 2.x installation with PagerDuty using a Python 3 script.
 This guide will provide instructions on setting up a script, a media type, a user and an action in Zabbix.
 You might need to slightly alter these instructions depending on your exact Linux distribution and your Zabbix configuration.
-If you are having trouble completing the installation, please contact us.

 - Now, let’s add PagerDuty as a media type in Zabbix.
 Click on the Administration tab.

 - Click on the Create Media Type button.

 - On the following screen, enter “PagerDuty” for Description.

 - Select “Script” for Type.